apache/shenyu-website/content/en/projects/soul/use-register-center/index.md

         </dependency>
 ```

-Add the config in your application.yml.
+Set the config in application.yml

 ```yaml
 soul: